-Well, my candid answer is yes.
+Well, my candid answer to the above note is YES.
 You can create a blog or a website with Blogger.
 However, after you have created your blog free, you should also brace up for the set-backs that await you.

-For sure, you will encounter these set-backs below:
+For sure, using blogger platform (blogspot.com) for creation of a blog, you will encounter these set-backs below:

 - Finding your site will be as hard as search for water in the desert.